-The Ten - One God
+The Ten Commandments - One God

-His explanation for this practice was simple.
-“Basketball is a game that's played on a hardwood floor, and to be good, you have to change your direction, change your pace.
+Many of his former players would tell the story of how Coach Wooden started every season.
+Before his players were allowed to touch a basketball or get out on the gym floor they had to learn how to put on their socks and shoes.
+At the beginning of every season he would sit 18-22 year old men down and explain, “Basketball is a game that's played on a hardwood floor, and to be good, you have to change your direction, change your pace.
 That's hard on your feet.
 Your feet are very important.
 And if you don't have every wrinkle out of your sock you get blisters, and those blisters are going to make you lose playing time, and if you're good enough, your loss of playing time might get the coach fired.”

+Israel had been in Egyptian captivity for 400 years; for 400 years they were immersed in Egyptian culture.
+The Children of Israel didn’t have a relationship with God to sustain their identity.
+They came to Egypt as handful of people running from a famine.
+As one generation lead to the next, the Israelites we completely indoctrinated into Egyptian culture.
 The only thing they knew about God was His name.
-No stories.
-No songs.
-No scriptures.
-Nothing to shape and mold their faith.
 So God began with the basics.
 I am the Lord your God who brought you out of Egypt.
 I am your Savior.
 Your Deliverer.
 It was because of what God had already done for them that He could say, Do not have other gods besides Me.
-Christians, Jews, and Muslims are the only groups that think in terms of a singular God.
-Every other group believes in a plurality of god’s.

 This idea of only having one God was a revolutionary thought for Israelites.

-You might remember when we went through The Story last year we talked about the 10 plagues and how Jehovah was declaring His power over the Egyptian gods.
+Before the Children of Israel left Egypt they had already had the chance to witness God’s power through the plagues.
+Every plague was an attack on an Egyptian god.
 The Egyptians worshiped the Nile river so Jehovah turned it into blood.
 The Egyptians worshiped frogs, so God gave them so many frogs that they were in their beds, bathtubs, and ovens.
 The sun was worshipped, so Jehovah made it dark.
-The Israelites had been completely surrounded by a multiplicity of gods for as long as any of them could remember.
+For 400 years the Israelites were living in a culture that served and worshiped a multiplicity of gods.

-That’s not just a problem with divided parents. it’s also a problem with divided gods.
+That’s not just a problem with parents. it’s also a problem with gods.
 The kids learn to love you for what you give them, not for who you are.
 With this first commandment, God is heading off that kind of dysfunction from the very start.
 In the Kingdom it’s a one parent family.
 God is our father and mother.
 If you need anything you come to me.
 If you want to know how to live, you come to me.
 I am all you need.

-Jehovah uses this exclusive language because He was setting a precedent.
+Jehovah uses exclusive language because He was setting a precedent.
 He could have begun simply by saying, take a day off, be nice to your parents, don't kill each other.
 But then the obvious question would be, why should we do certain things and avoid others?
 If there was no ultimate standard of authority outside our own feelings then there would be no reason to recognize the laws as anything but an arbitrary list that can be dismissed any time we feel like it.

 Thats why the first command is so foundational to the rest.
 With the first commandment, God makes it clear that His people are to have an exclusive relationship with Him.
 God does not say that you can worship all the gods you want, I just want to be your favorite.
-He is saying, worship only me, and make sure I am your only God.
+He says worship only Me, and make sure I am your only God.
 This first commandment declares two things, and gives us two reasons, we are called to have an exclusive relationship with Jehovah.

 The First Commandment is a Declaration of God’s Power.